 You’re flip flop wreath is complete!
 I hope you have enjoyed this tutorial.
 Make sure you share it with your friends and family so they can make their own adorable summer wreath!

 Use the buttons below to follow us on social media.
 Be sure to enter your email in the subscription box along the side of the screen or at the bottom to receive an email when a new post is added!
-Stop by weekly to submit your family friendly posts to our link parties Happiness is Homemade, You’re the Star Blog Hop, and Traffic Jam Weekend.
-You will find tons of fantastic ideas there every week.
+Stop by weekly to submit your family friendly posts to our link parties Happiness is Homemade and Crafty Creators.
+You will find them on my Link Parties page and in them you will find tons of fantastic ideas every week.